po1sigala/live/02-Lesson-Plans/Full-Time/11-Week/03-Day/03-Day-LessonPlan.md

   * **Mini-Project**

-    * For this unit's mini-project, you will build a digital garage!
+    * For this module's mini-project, you will build a digital garage!

 * Navigate to `28-Stu_Mini-Project/Main` in your command line and run `npm install` and `npm start`.